 Let’s say, for example, you were starting from scratch on a new business venture.
 You would start by asking yourself, “What social media platforms will help accomplish my business goal the fastest?”

-You would select only the platform or platforms that most match your needs to achieve your goal.
+You would select only the platform or platforms that most matches your needs to achieve your goal.
 Here are some of the most popular social media platforms to choose from (feel free to jump ahead if you’re on top of these):

 LinkedIn – LinkedIn provides exposure to those hunting for products or services, gets you introductions, allows you to connect and engage with others who could potentially be added to your personal network